Convex-Dev/design/docs/tutorial/convex-lisp/lisp-guide-advanced.md

 '(foo :bar :baz) -> <Syntax Object>
 ```

-In this phase, any macros are applied to the forms analyzed, which has the effect of replacing them with the macro expansion.
+In this phase, any macros are applied to the forms analysed, which has the effect of replacing them with the macro expansion.

-This means that arbitrary CVM code in macros *can* be executed during expansion - which in turn can be sometimes useful, e.g. in smart contract code that wishes to generate code based on analyzing the CVM state.
+This means that arbitrary CVM code in macros *can* be executed during expansion - which in turn can be sometimes useful, e.g. in smart contract code that wishes to generate code based on analysing the CVM state.

 Phase 2 expansion can be performed either on-chain or off-chain.